Christopher-I/UNICEFConnectKids/README.md

     -Main Smart Contract: It oversees the creation and managment of 'country manager' smart contracts.

-    -Country Manager Contract: It oversees the creation and managment of ISP and school smart contracts.
+    -Country Manager Contract: It oversees the creation and management of ISP and school smart contracts.
 It also keeps a record of all financial and data connectivity information within a country.

     -School Contract : Defines the identity of each school on the platform and sends connectivity information to its overseeing country manager smart contract.

      -ISP Contract : Defines the identity of each ISP on the platform and sends connectivity information to its overseeing country manager smart contract.
 It also receives funds sent my smart contracts at the end of each cycle.
-The controller of this contract should be a respresentative of the ISP.
+The controller of this contract should be a representative of the ISP.

 <h3 name="Improvements">Improvements</h3>